calendar-devs/calendar-app/README.md

 This is a calendar based app with multiple organizational features to aid in planning your daily life.

 Developers:
-- Jaye
+- Jaye Rhinehart
-- Brandon
+- Brandon Ruiz
-- Keingchay
+- Kiengchay Gomez
-- Joshua
+- Joshua Hahn